Updated March 23, 2023

-- Authentication Header Transport Mode: In transport mode, lies in between original IP header and original TCP header of the IP packet.
+- Authentication Header Transport Mode: In transport mode, it lies between the original IP header and the IP packet’s original TCP header.

-- Authentication Header Tunnel Mode: In tunnel modes, first the original IP packet is authenticated entirely and the authentication header is inserted between the original IP header and the new outer IP header.
-Here the inner IP header contains the ultimate source IP address and destination IP address, whereas outer IP header contains different IP addresses (IP addresses of the firewalls or other security gateways)
+- Authentication Header Tunnel Mode: In tunnel modes, first, the original IP packet is authenticated entirely, and the authentication header is inserted between the original IP header and the new outer IP header.
+Here the inner IP header contains the ultimate source IP address and destination IP address, whereas the outer IP header contains different IP addresses (IP addresses of the firewalls or other security gateways)

 How does the Header Deal with Replay Attack?

 Int his section, we are going to discuss how the authentication header deals with the replay attack:

 - In a replay attack, the attacker obtains a copy of an authenticated packet and then sends it to the intended destination.
 As the same packet received twice, the destination user could face some problems.
 To overcome this problem, the Authentication header uses a sequence number field.